Kris-Nale314/Kris-Nale314/README.md

 ## 🤝 Collaboration Philosophy

-I thrive at the intersection of ideas, believing the most innovative solutions emerge when we combine diverse perspectives.
+I thrive at the intersection of ideas, but firmly believing the most innovative solutions emerge when we combine perspectives...like an ensemble mmodel does it (HA!).

 My approach to collaboration:

 - Build cross-functional teams that blend technical expertise with domain knowledge
 - Create rapid prototyping environments that encourage experimentation